About Infection & Total Joint Replacement

 Infection is a rare, but devastating complication following total joint replacement surgery.
-It occurs in 1–3% of patients nationally, though our most recent review of infection data at the University of Utah Center for Hip and Knee Reconstruction showed an infection rate better than the national average at 0.5% (as of 2013).
+It occurs in 1–3 percent of patients nationally, though our most recent review of infection data at the University of Utah Center for Hip and Knee Reconstruction showed an infection rate better than the national average at 0.5 percent (as of 2013).

 Who is at risk?

 As mentioned above, these infections are rare.
 Not everyone will get them.
 However, certain patients are at higher risk than others.
 The greatest risk factors for infection are obesity, poorly controlled diabetes, and smoking.
 Some of these are modifiable risk factors, though, meaning you can decrease your risk by improving these conditions.

 To measure your body fat (and possible obesity) based on your height and weight, calculate your body mass index (BMI) using a BMI calculator.

 There are other risk factors for infection.
 Patients with prior surgeries at a surgical site have scar tissue and altered tissue planes that may delay healing and lead to infection.
 Patients that have a history of prior infections are also at increased risk.
 Poor nutrition, anemia, liver disease, kidney disease, or other health issues are also risk factors.